Marco Rubio Explains Why He Thinks Rashida Tlaib And Ilhan Omar Wanted The Israel Ban

 Sanders called the ban “a sign of enormous disrespect” in a Thursday tweet and echoed Warren’s call for the Israeli government to reverse the controversial decision.

-Democratic front-runner and former vice president Joe Biden weighed in on the issue Thursday, reminding Israel that no Democracy should ban people because of their political ideas while taking a shot at Trump for encouraging the decision.
+Democratic front-runner and former vice president Joe Biden weighed in on the issue Thursday, reminding Israel that no democracy should ban people because of their political ideas while taking a shot at Trump for encouraging the decision.

 I have always been a stalwart supporter of Israel—a vital partner that shares our democratic values.
 No democracy should deny entry to visitors based on the content of their ideas—even ideas they strongly object to.
 And no leader of the free world should encourage them to do so.